ryanrhymes/owl_guide/book/apidoc/owl_stats.rst

     }

-record type contains the result of hypothesis tests.
+Record type contains the result of a hypothesis test.